s-macke/concepts-of-programming-languages/README.md

 - [Slides](https://s-macke.github.io/concepts-of-programming-languages/docs/09-Systems-Programming.html)
 - [Exercise 9](docs/exercises/Exercise9.md)

+## Lecture 10 - Logic Programming
+- Introduction to Prolog
+- <a href="docs/11-Logic-Programming.pdf">Slides</a>
+- <a href="docs/exercises/Exercise11.md">Exercise 11</a>

-## Lecture 10 - Cross Compiling with WebAssembly
+## Lecture 11 - Cross Compiling with WebAssembly
 - Introduction to WebAssembly
 - WebAssembly implementation of Go
 - <a href="docs/08-WebAssembly.pdf">Slides</a>
-- <a href="docs/exercises/Exercise8.md">Exercise 8</a>
+- <a href="docs/exercises/Exercise11.md">Exercise 11</a>

-## Lecture 11 - Enterprise Programming
+## Lecture 13 - Enterprise Programming
 - Large Scale Programming with Modules
 - <a href="docs/10-Enterprise-Programming-Modules.pdf">Slides</a>
 - <a href="docs/exercises/Exercise10.md">Exercise 10</a>

-## Lecture 12 - Logic Programming
-- Introduction to Prolog
-- <a href="docs/11-Logic-Programming.pdf">Slides</a>
-- <a href="docs/exercises/Exercise11.md">Exercise 11</a>